 The cataract is removed using ultrasound energy.
-Mr Tanner has introduced new techniques to allow the surgery to take place through an incision of only approximately 2mm in length.
+Mr Tanner uses the latest techniques to allow the surgery to take place through an incision of only approximately 2mm in length.
 This micro-incision technique is not only safer during the procedure but also helps ensure a rapid pain free recovery in most cases.